canonical/multipass/BUILD.osx.md

     brew install wget opam dylibbundler libffi pkg-config

+Answer `yes` when it asks to modify your `.bash_profile`, or otherwise ensure ```eval `opam config env```` runs in your shell.

 Hyperkit's QCow support is implemented in an OCaml module, which we need to fetch using the OPAM packaging system.
-Initialize :
+Initialize:

     opam init
     opam update

-Set up the environment to use the OCaml modules:

-    eval `opam config env`

 Install the required modules (these may change, check the packages listed in `grep "HAVE_OCAML_QCOW :="  3rd-party/hyperkit/Makefile` for the current required modules):

     opam install qcow prometheus-app uri logs mirage-unix

-***Note:*** at any time you attempt to build Hyperkit, ensure ``eval `opam config env` `` has been called.
-It is convenience to add the command to your `.bash_profile` file.

 Building
 ---------------------------------------
     cd <multipass>
     git submodule update --init --recursive
-    mkdir build
-    cd build
+    cmake -Bbuild -H. -DCMAKE_PREFIX_PATH=~/Qt/5.9.3/clang_64
-    cmake ../ -DCMAKE_PREFIX_PATH=~/Qt/5.9.1/clang_64
+    cmake --build build
-    make

 Take care to adjust the `CMAKE_PREFIX_PATH` to the location you installed Qt above, or else cmake will complain about missing Qt5.